slamice/wri/hipsters/chapter08.md

 "I don't know didn't I te-, told you twice already."

-Pangs of guilt rapped with a crowbar or something against stomach walls, and I felt them ringing.
+Pangs of guilt rapped with a crowbar or something against my stomach walls, and I felt them ringing.
 They were thick, heavy and hollow.
-Full of worry but empty.
-They piled up in there and stuck, but I tried to use them to my advantage and had them try to fuel my intentions.
+Full of airy worry.
+They plumed inside, but I tried to use them to my advantage to fuel my intentions.

-We were half asleep though, and after we kissed I gave her a fake number which she lazily swore she'd remember and didn't look back.
+We were half asleep though, and after we kissed a few times I gave her a fake number which she lazily swore she'd remember and didn't look back.

 Home, I wiped at my face and brow with a napkin to get any scent out.
 When I came home I went directly to the shower.
 Renee was on the bed, topless eating small hard pretzels.
-She asked me how it was and I said great, and she barely did the laundry so she never knew.
+She asked me how it was and I said great, and she barely did the laundry so she never knew and never found out.